 A CT Scan

 Your doctor may also order a CT scan for an injury.
 Do not be confused if your doctor orders a few tests for you.
-It does not necessarily indicate an extreme amount of physical damage, your doctor could just be trying to get the best angles and images in order to make the most thorough diagnosis, and by extension the best medical plan for mending your injury.
-Your doctor may order you a CT scan if he particularly worried about tissue damage.
+It does not necessarily indicate an extreme amount of physical damage.
+Your doctor could just be trying to get the best angles and images in order to make the most thorough diagnosis and by extension the best medical plan for mending your injury.
+Your doctor may order you a CT scan if he is particularly worried about tissue damage.
 CT scans using contrast material are able to create cross-sectional images of organs and tissues as well as highlighting which are healthy and which are not.
-CT scans are relatively painless as well, excluding the pinprick of the IV needle, but in some cases the contrast material is swallowed to outline the digestive system.
+CT scans are relatively painless as well, excluding the pinprick of the IV needle, but in some cases, the contrast material is swallowed to outline the digestive system.